🇪🇨

 💡 Tips

-• Different from retirement visa - accepts investment income
+• Different from retirement visa — accepts investment/rental/dividend income instead of pension

-• Good option for those with rental or dividend income
+• Good option for those with rental income, trust distributions, or portfolio dividends

 Professional Visa